rowlinsonmike/gaia/docs/overview.md

 > Vocabulary

-- Projects - point to an AWS CodeCommit repo and specify where in the repo terraform should be running.
+- Projects - reference to an AWS CodeCommit repo and where in the repo terraform should be running.

-- Jobs - a staged execution of the given project via terraform.
+- Jobs - staged execution of the given project via terraform.